-- are part of a certified CMP or CZMP (except for the exempt activities listed above) - result in net benefits to the coastal environment, local community and wider NSW community - deliver on at least one of the following: - actions supporting climate change adaptation that reduce future risks from coastal hazards and climate change impacts - actions that support improving natural resilience to potential impacts from coastal hazards and climate change impacts - o actions that manage risks to public assets, benefits or interests - o actions that maximise the delivery of public benefits and interests - actions that reduce the State's potential liability in relation to coastal natural disaster relief and recovery arrangements - actions that reduce unacceptable and immediate risk from coastal hazards resulting from legacy issues - o actions to reduce or remove the potential impacts of emerging or future risks - actions supporting environmental restoration and resilience.
+- are part of a certified CMP or CZMP (except for the exempt activities listed above) - result in net benefits to the coastal environment, local community and wider NSW community - deliver on at least one of the following: - support climate change adaptation that reduces future risks from coastal hazards and climate change impacts - support improving natural resilience to potential impacts from coastal hazards and climate change - manage risks to public assets, benefits or interests - maximise the delivery of public benefits and interests - reduce the state's potential liability in relation to coastal natural disaster relief and recovery arrangements - reduce unacceptable and immediate risk from coastal hazards resulting from legacy issues - reduce or remove the potential impacts of emerging or future risks - support environmental restoration and resilience.

-Applications will be assessed on how the actions deliver broad public benefits to the NSW community and coastal zone or result in beneficial outcomes for public assets.
+Applications will be assessed on how the actions deliver broad public benefits to the NSW community and coastal zone or benefit public assets.
 Environmental, social, cultural and economic benefits will also be considered.
 Funding arrangements for implementing actions must reflect the 'beneficiary pays' principle.

-Funding is available in streams 2 to 5 based on the 4 coastal management areas identified in the Coastal Management Act 2016.
+Funding is available in Streams 2 to 5 based on the 4 coastal management areas identified in the Act.